Nardics/dc-segregation-legacy/README.md

+# I. Introduction

+Washington D.C. has a storied history of segregation.[This is a test(Really)](https://www.dcpolicycenter.org/publications/mapping-segregation-fha/)
-# D.C's Legacy of redlining
+# D.C.'s Legacy of segregation

-Mapping the two sides of multiple geographies in Washington DC.
+Mapping multiple geographies in Washington DC.
 ## What to map ?
 Redlining was a system of unofficially grading portions cities according to several factors, including human and economic.
 The policies and practices intentionally deprived African-American and other households of color,thus limiting their acess to homeownership and opportunities to build wealth.